smithmanny/Suites-By-JK/src/pages/packages/pampered-princess/index.md

 * Robes
 * Mini Manis
 * All natural facials including cucumbers for the eyes
-* Mini face bat including eye shadow and lip gloss
+* Mini face beats including eye shadow and lip gloss
-* Sash for the birthday girl
+* A sash for the birthday girl
 * Complete setup and breakdown
 *
 ### $525 - Up to 8 Guests